 Toxic is a word that continues to pop up in our culture.
 Toxic chemicals, toxic waste.
 Even toxic relationships.
 We are becoming exposed to more and more toxins in our everyday life.
 Once meant to be helpful and not intentionally dangerous, we are now learning of the alarming effects these chemicals cause.
 We are continually exposed to chemicals in our food, the air we breathe, and a plethora of common items we all use every single day.
 To combat these toxins, another word has become popular as of late – detoxification.
 Ranging from detox teas to charcoal towels, companies rely on this trigger word as a means of advertising to a scared consumer market.
 But did you know that our bodies naturally detoxify our body?
 Today, we’re going to jump into the science and begin destigmatizing detox.

 Heart disease is something that all of us face.
 As we age, our risk naturally increases.
-However, for women, symptoms are becoming more apparent after the onset of menopause.
+However, symptoms are becoming more apparent in postmenopausal women.
 To be clear, menopause does not cause cardiovascular diseases.
-However, a combination of lifestyle choices, family history, and unhealthy habits paired with menopause can cause certain risk factors to increase.
+Yet, a combination of lifestyle choices, family history, and unhealthy habits paired with menopause can cause certain risk factors to increase.